Convex Coupled Matrix and Tensor Completion: Evaluation

-As our real data experiment we applied our method to the UCLAF dataset \citep{DBLP:conf/aaai/ZhengCZXY10}.
-The UCLAF dataset consists of GPS data that includes information based on $164$ users in $168$ locations performing $5$ activities resulting in a sparse user-location-activity tensor $\mathcal{T}$.
-The UCLAF dataset also has a user-location matrix $X \in \mathbb{R}^{164 \times 168}$ which we use as side information coupled to the user mode of $\mathcal{T}$.
-Using similar observed elements percentages as in the synthetic data experiments we performed completion on $\mathcal{T}$.
-We considered all the elements of the user-location matrix as observed elements used them as training data.
-We repeated the evaluation on $3$ random sample selections.
-We cross validated the regularization parameters from $0.01$ to $500$ divided into $50$ in log scale.
-As baseline methods we have used the methods by \citet{DBLP:journals/bmcbi/AcarPGRLNB14} with ranks $5$ and PLTF \citep{journals/datamine/ErmisAC15} with CP ranks $3$.
-Figure 5 shows the performances of tensor completion using different norms.
+As a real-world data experiment, we applied our proposed method to the UCLAF dataset \citep{DBLP:conf/aaai/ZhengCZXY10}, which consists of GPS data for $164$ users in $168$ locations performing $5$ activities, resulting in a sparse user-location-activity tensor $\mathcal{T} \in \mathbb{R}^{164 \times 168 \times 5}$.
+This dataset also has a user-location matrix $X \in \mathbb{R}^{164 \times 168}$, which we used as side information coupled to the user mode of $\mathcal{T}$.
+Using similar observed element percentages as in the synthetic data simulations we performed completion experiments on $\mathcal{T}$.
+We considered all the elements of the user-location matrix as observed elements and used them as training data.
+We repeated the evaluation for $10$ random sample selections.
+We cross-validated the regularization parameters from $0.01$ to $500$ divided into $50$ in logarithmic linear scale.
+As a baseline method, we again used the ACMTF method \citep{DBLP:journals/bmcbi/AcarPGRLNB14} with CP rank $5$.
+Additionally, we used the coupled (Tucker) method \citep{journals/datamine/ErmisAC15} and the NC-Tucker method with multilinear rank $(3,3,3)$, where we selected the best performances among $5$ random initializations.
+Figure 10 shows the completion performances for the coupled tensor.

-We can see that the best performance was given by the mixed coupled norm $\| \cdot \|_{(\mathrm{S},\mathrm{O},\mathrm{O})}^{1}$ indicating that learning with side information as a coupled structure have improved the performance of tensor completion compared to completion using only tensor norms.
-This also indicates that the mode-$1$ may have a lower rank compared to other modes and mode-$2$ and mode-$3$ may have ranks closer to each other.
-We can see that our proposed norms have outperformed both the baseline methods.
+We can see that the best performance among coupled norms was that of mixed coupled norm $\| \cdot \|_{(\mathrm{S},\mathrm{O},\mathrm{O})}^{1}$, indicating that learning with side information as a coupled structure improves tensor completion performance compared to completion using only tensor norms.
+This also indicates that mode $1$ may have a lower rank than the other modes and that mode $2$ and $3$ may have ranks closer to each other.
+The non-convex coupled (Tucker) method and the NC-Tucker method had better performance than $\| \cdot \|_{(\mathrm{S},\mathrm{O},\mathrm{O})}^{1}$ when the number of observed samples was less than $70$ percent of the total elements.